These regions are not part

 sacred dances of the monks on the occasion of Buddha's birthday

-celebrations from
+More celebrations from other countries

 the village of Xiangsheng